goodeggs/coffeescript-koans/README.markdown

 ##### License

-This software is licensed under the MIT license (see LICENCE for details).
+This software is licensed under the MIT license (see LICENSE for details).
 Enjoy!